okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/customize-tokens-dynamic/main/index.md

 You can create a dynamic or [static allowlist](/docs/guides/customize-tokens-static/) when you need to set group allowlists on a per-app basis using both the org authorization server and a custom authorization server.

-If you have many groups but only 20 groups apply to your app, you don't want to run through all of your groups every time a groups claim is created.
+If you have many groups but only 20 groups apply to your app, you don't want to search all of your groups every time a groups claim is created.
 This process optionally uses the Okta app profile, which accepts any JSON-compliant content, to create an allowlist of groups that you can then easily reference.

 ### Add a groups claim